Puerto Rico governor hopeful that status bill will move quickly through Congress

 "I much prefer statehood than the others.
 I think that's actually the logical next step for Puerto Rico, but I respect the other two and people should be able to vote for them as well."

 The proposed bill was born out of a long negotiation process between Reps.
-Nydia Velázquez (D-N.Y.), Darren Soto (D-Fla.), Alexandria Ocasio-Cortez (D-N.Y.), and Resident Commissioner Jenniffer González-Colón (R).
+Nydia Velázquez (D-N.Y.), Darren Soto (D-Fla.) and Alexandria Ocasio-Cortez (D-N.Y.) and Puerto Rican Resident Commissioner Jenniffer González-Colón (R).

-The negotiations were hosted by Majority Leader Rep. Steny Hoyer (D-Md.) and endorsed by Grijalva, whose committee has oversight over the territories.
+The negotiations were hosted by House Majority Leader Steny Hoyer (D-Md.) and endorsed by Grijalva, whose committee has oversight over the territories.

 The negotiations were in essence a proxy debate in Washington over status, the center of gravity of Puerto Rican politics.